LLeiSong/waspire/README.md

 ```

 Note that the folder mounted at `/mnt/input-dir` needs to contain all Level-2 imagery will be used for calculation.
 Results are written to the folder mounted on `/mnt/output-dir`.

+## Acknowledgement

+This package is part of project ["Combining Spatially-explicit Simulation of Animal Movement and Earth Observation to Reconcile Agriculture and Wildlife Conservation"](https://github.com/users/LLeiSong/projects/2).
+This project is funded by NASA FINESST program (award number: 80NSSC20K1640).